 To make the covers for the pillows, I wanted both sides to look finished.
 Instead of having a back opening style cover, I made both sides – one solid piece.
 It takes a bit more time to make, but this way if one side gets a stain, I can just switch the pillow to the other side.

 I didn’t have the time to take photos of the step-by-step process, but it is just a basic pillow cover – no cording or trim added.
+I bought the green and turquoise fabrics from JoAnn Fabrics.
+They are from the Better Homes & Gardens Collection – BIRKLY: colors – Aqua and Spring.

 I measured the pillow width, height, and depth and cut two pieces of fabric to those measurements and then added an inch to each side to allow for the seam.
 Once the fabric was cut, I placed the right sides of the fabric together and sewed one short side and the two long sides together on my sewing machine.
 I turned the fabric right side out and then placed the pillow inside.
 To close the cover, I folded the raw un-sewn edges of fabric over an inch and pinned the two sides together – then sewed it closed.
 Repeat – 5 more times…